AgatheArchet/smart-water-quality-monitoring/README.md

 # smart-water-quality-monitoring
-Project carried out as part of an internship on autonomous sailboats
+Project carried out as part of an internship on autonomous sailboats.
+* First goal: the boat must be equiped with various sensors to analyze the quality of water in a certain area.
+Part 1 explains how the sensors are conneted and their data exploited, part 2 details the communication strategy used between the boat and the sensors kit, and part 3 deals with final data processing on the boat.
+* Second goal: the boat has to make measurements at various point on a map, whith constraints linked to the environment.

 ## Part 1 : measurements on Arduino Bluno